ajeetachal/simple-music-plyer/README.md

 # simple-music-plyer
 This project is a simple single-song music player created using HTML5, CSS and JavaScript.
-It provides a convenient way to fetch and play music from URLs, allowing users to easily control the volume of the song using a range bar or slider bar.
+It allows users to fetch and play songs from an external URL, and control the volume using a range bar or slider bar.
+This project provides a convenient and easy way to listen to music without having to download any files or install any software.
+It's an ideal solution for anyone who enjoys listening to music on the go.